TelegramBotFather/nitro.dextools.token/README.md

-# Hot Pairs Telegram Bot
+# Nitro Pairs Telegram Bot

 A powerful Telegram bot that tracks and notifies users about hot new trading pairs across different blockchain networks using the Dextools API.